 Throughout the reigns of 20 kings, the nation of Judah wavered between obedience to God and apostasy.
 The reigning king’s response to God determined the spiritual climate of the nation and whether or not God would send judgment upon his people.
 Our personal history is shaped by our response to God.
 Just as Judah’s failure to repent brought them captivity in Babylon, so the abuse of our high calling by sinful living will ultimately bring us catastrophe and destruction.

-Second Chronicles was written approximately 430 B.C. recording events from the beginning of Solomon’s reign (970 B.C.) to the beginning of the Babylonian captivity (586 B.C.).
+Approximately 430 B.C. recording events from the beginning of Solomon’s reign (970 B.C.) to the beginning of the Babylonian captivity (586 B.C.).

 The Books of First Chronicles and Second Chronicles cover several centuries of the history of God’s covenant people – from the founders of the nation until the end of their captivity in Babylon and Persia about 538 B.C.
 The stage is set for the return of the Jewish people to Jerusalem after the Persians defeat Babylon and become the dominant power of the ancient world.

 The Books of First Chronicles and Second Chronicles should not only be read as histories but for their insights into how God has kept faith with His covenant people across the centuries.
 By selecting events that show God has kept His promises, the author presents a beautiful doctrine of hope that begins with Adam and stretches to the end of the captivity of God’s people thousands of years later.
 The clear implication for Christians today is that He is still a God of hope whose ultimate purpose will prevail in the world and in the lives of His people.

 Click here to download or print the Bible outline “Second Chronicles – Humble Seek Pray“